To barn som leker med en voksen

 Clothing

-The child must always have one extra change of clothes in the kindergarten, suited for the current time of the year.
+The child must always have two extra change of clothes in the kindergarten, suited for the current time of the year.
 Also remember slippers or indoor shoes.
 Parents with children who wear diapers most bring diapers, wipes and ointments to the kindergarten.
 It is important to label all clothes and equipment with names so that you do not lose anything and we can find the owner of lost clothes and property.